Truth Is Buildable

 reporting green.

 This post says truth is built.
-That denies the real nothing, it only moves the real to where it always was, ahead of the build, the gap past the edge of the known.
+That takes nothing from the real.
+It only moves the real to where it always was, ahead of the build, the gap past the edge of the known.
 Crossing that gap is inquiry, and raising the hypothesis so the test has something to try is one of its three modes of reason, abduction.

 Companion: belief is the edge of knowing comes at the same edge from cognition.
 There is no boolean truth above belief, only confidence past a threshold.
 Here that confidence is something you build, and can break.